Founded in 1967, the South Street Seaport Museum

 authentic 19th Century Schooner, with public sails daily from May thru

 All proceeds from sales, donations and special events hosted in any of the museum spaces benefit the South Street Seaport Museum.

 The Galleries at 12 Fulton Street will be closed as of April 7th as a result of Hurricane Sandy-related repairs.

-Please visit us at Bowne Printers, our recreation of a working 19th century print shop, at 209 Water Street, open every day 11 am–7 pm.
+Please visit Bowne Printers and Bowne & Co., Stationers, our recreation of working 19th century print shops, at 209 and 211 Water Street, open every day 11 am–7 pm.